Last Project of the Year: Students Design Their Own ELA Class

 5. Positive Rewards

 We have to be more positive in education.
 Teachers forget that we want students to enjoy school.
 It is controversial using rewards in and out of the classroom, yet I heard them loud and clear that "we want to do lots of fun stuff too, Mrs. Hampton."
 We had a field day with the students at the end of the year, and as I sat at the top of the stairs to our field I looked out on 145 kids just having a good time in green grass and the sunshine.
 Mixing in positive supports-not just associated with behavior-keeps the humanity in some of the aspects of school that are forgotten.
-Here are some ideas for the next school year:
+Students always love technology as a reward as well.
+Jens Reviews includes some recommendations on technology in her article "9 Amazing Benefits of Technology in the Classroom."
+Lastly, here are some more ideas for the next school year:

 - Track and field day